Tips for the Last Month of Pregnancy!

 Your 9-month pregnancy care is just as important as your 2-month pregnancy care.
 Your prenatal vitamins are just as important as well.

 So, even though you may not be having the same pregnancy symptoms you had in the beginning, like nausea, it’s still important to make sure that you are taking care of your body and providing your unborn baby with everything they need as well.

-If you’ve been doing pregnancy exercise, do your best to keep exercising.
+If you’ve been doing pregnancy exercises, do your best to keep exercising.

 Nine-Month Baby Movement

 Your baby’s movement at 9 months is going to feel VERY different than it did just a few short months ago.

 You will notice that your baby doesn’t seem to be moving around nearly as much as he/she did just a month ago.